-77. Where the service to be provided is the pure transmission or The EFSA Guideline. execution of orders (either through a special distribution channel, in individual cases or generally) the customer must be made aware of this fact prior to the transaction taking place for the first time.
+77. Where the service to be provided is the pure transmission or Guideline, Part B.2.6.
+No legal basis for recording requirement execution of orders (either through a special distribution channel, in individual cases or generally) the customer must be made aware of this fact prior to the transaction taking place for the first time.
 On the basis of the information obtained from the customer on opening the account, the investment firm will define an appropriate service including investment parameters, i.e. types of instruments, types of transactions and types of orders, and inform the customer accordingly.
 Where the investment firm receives an order regarding a transaction, which is not in line with the defined investment parameters, it must warn the customer accordingly and provide appropriate information on the transaction, including any necessary risk warning(s).
-The investment firm may transmit or execute the order only if the customer nonetheless confirms his intention to proceed with the transaction in writing or by telephone and recorded, and provided that such confirmation contains an explicit reference to the warning received.
+The investment firm may transmit or execute the order only if the customer nonetheless confirms his intention to proceed with the transaction in writing or by telephone and recorded, and provide that such confirmation contains an explicit reference to the warning received.
+Amendment of guideline needed Proposal for amendment of law will be presented to the ministry of finance